mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### RADIO JAMMER

 This device generates noise in radio frequencies to disrupt communications.
-The handheld version is useful for blocking surveillance devices and has a range of only 30 metres; its internal batteries last for one hour or it can be connected to a power source for longer operation.
-The heavy version relies upon external power; it has an adjustable range, potentially blocking all radio signals within 100 kilometres.
+The handheld version is useful for blocking surveillance devices and has a range of only 30 meters; its internal batteries last for one hour or it can be connected to a power source for longer operation.
+The heavy version relies upon external power; it has an adjustable range, potentially blocking all radio signals within 100 kilometers.
 Attempts to communicate within a jammed zone require a Difficult (10+) Electronics (comms) check every round, with TL differences applying as a DM.

 The radio jammer does not block tight-beam laser or maser communications.
 Privately operating a heavy radio jammer in a civilised environment is almost always illegal and even operating the handheld device may draw theattention of law enforcement if detected or reported.

 Item TL Effect Kg Cost
-Radio Jammer, Handheld 6+ Disrupts radio comms within 30 metres 0.5 Cr500
+Radio Jammer, Handheld 6+ Disrupts radio comms within 30 meters 0.5 Cr500
-Radio Jammer, Heavy  4+ Disrupts radio comms up to 100 kilometres  30 Cr50000
+Radio Jammer, Heavy  4+ Disrupts radio comms up to 100 kilometers  30 Cr50000

 #### RING LASER